richizo/Hourly-Divvy-Trip-Predictor/README.md

    customer behaviour.

 ## The Objective
-Build a complete end-to-end machine learning system that culminates in a simple frontend that provides the desired predictions.
+Build a complete end-to-end machine learning system that culminates in a simple frontend which provides the desired predictions in an interactive manner.

 ## System Design